Digimon Battle Online

 Digimon RPG (Korean:디지몬 RPG), previously released in North America as Digimon Battle, is a free to play micro-transaction supported massively multiplayer online role-playing game in a setting based on that of the Digimon media franchise, specifically the Digimon Tamers anime.
-The game was first released in South Korea, but an English version was released on April 14, 2010 by WeMade Entertainment titled Digimon Battle, which ran for 3 years.
+The game was first released in South Korea, but an English version was released on April 14, 2010, by WeMade Entertainment titled Digimon Battle, which ran for 3 years.
 The South Korean version still runs to this day.
-In July 22, 2022 the game was relaunched in North America.
+On July 22, 2022, the game was relaunched in North America.

 Game basics

 Players control an avatar of one of the four main characters of Digimon Tamers: Takato Matsuki, Rika Nonaka, Henry Wong, and Jeri Katou.
 The players are not intended to be representing the actual characters, and thus are allowed to choose their own name and modify their appearance to some extent.
 Players then choose a "starter Digimon."
 The starter Digimon selected is one of the three used by Takato, Rika, and Henry in Tamers: Gigimon, Gummymon, or Viximon.
 In addition, different starter Digimon are sometimes offered during special events.
 So far, events have offered DemiVeemon, Hopmon, Yaamon, Dorimon, and a Digimon Savers-themed Koromon.
 Regardless, the player chooses a starter Digimon, which they use in battle to obtain stronger Digimon and accomplish NPC-given missions.
 Over the course of the game, starter and captured Digimon will digivolve into stronger forms with more powerful attacks.